29 Festive Fourth of July Wedding Ideas

 The good old red, white, and blue is a classic color combination that will never go out of style, especially if you're hosting your wedding over the July 4th weekend.
-And doing so is certainly trendy: Celebrity couples like Julia Roberts and Danny Moder and Mila Kunis and Ashton Kutcher tied the knot the weekend of Independence Day.
-Plus, plenty of our real couples selected the already celebratory weekend for their weddings, and all of them did it in serious style.
+And doing so is certainly trendy: Celebrity couples like Julia Roberts and Danny Moder and Mila Kunis and Ashton Kutcher have all tied the knot the weekend of Independence Day.
+Plus, plenty of our real couples selected the already-celebratory weekend for their nuptials, and all of them did it in serious style.

 Patriotic Welcome Bag

-This couple welcomed their guests with hand-painted burlap bags containting wedding weekend information and snacks—potato chips, granola bars, chocolate bars, and, of course, microbrews—for a fun day outdoors.
-The bride and groom finished off the gift with an American flag as a nod to their Fourth of July wedding weekend.
+Welcome your guests with hand-painted burlap bags containting wedding weekend information and snacks—potato chips, granola bars, chocolate bars, and, of course, microbrews—for a fun day outdoors.
+An American flag is the finishing touch.

 Nautical Americana Stationery